 10. Pentax K-1

 Want to stand out from the crowd?
-Pentax’s only full-frame DSLR is a great option for those after something a little different
+Pentax’s original full-frame DSLR is a great option for those after something a little different

 Type: DSLR | Sensor: Full frame | Megapixels: 36.4MP | Lens mount: Pentax K | Screen: 3.2in tiltable, 1,037,000 dots | Viewfinder: Optical | Max burst speed: 6.5fps | Max video resolution: 1080p | User level: Enthusiast/professional